-Now a new study being conducted at the University of California San Francisco hopes to determine if singing can actually lead to a longer, healthier life.
+A 2013 study conducted at the University of California San Francisco hoped to determine if singing can actually lead to a longer, healthier life.

-Among other things, researchers for the UCSF study explain that singing seems to be good for balance.
+Among other things, researchers for the UCSF study explained that singing seems to be good for balance.

 "Older adults who sing in a choir actually fall less and could potentially have stronger lower body strength," said Julene Johnson, UCSF Institute for Health and Aging.